GeekFunkLabs/fluidpatcher/docs/README.md

 # FluidPatcher

-This package provides a python interface for controlling the versatile, cross-platform, and free [FluidSynth](https://www.fluidsynth.org) software synthesizer.
-Rather than simply wrapping all the C functions in the FluidSynth API, it provides a higher-level interface for loading and switching between *patches* - groups of settings including:
+This package provides a way of controlling the many features of the [FluidSynth](https://www.fluidsynth.org) software synthesizer by creating *patches*.
+A patch is a group of settings that can be applied all at once, quickly switched between, and easily edited - like instantly rearranging the patch cables on a modular synthesizer.
+Patches are defined in human-readable YAML-based text files called banks, which can contain an unlimited number of patches.
+Patches have the capability to:

-* soundfonts and presets per channel
+* select soundfont presets on any channel
-* effect settings
-* MIDI routing rules
+* define MIDI routing rules
+* send MIDI messages
-* sequencers, arpeggiators, MIDI file players
+* create and control sequencers, arpeggiators, and MIDI file players
-* LADSPA effect plugins
+* manage LADSPA effect plugins

-Patches are written in YAML format in human-readable and -editable bank files.
-Bank files can easily be copied and used in FluidPatcher programs written for different platforms and purposes.
-Two programs are included in the `scripts/` directory of this repository - a command-line synth and a graphical synth/editor.
-FluidPatcher is the default synth engine used by the [SquishBox](https://geekfunklabs.com/products/squishbox) Raspberry Pi-based sound module.
+* control internal Fluidsynth settings

+FluidPatcher has a simple API that can be used to create different synthesizer front-end programs that use the same bank files.
+Example programs are  included in the `scripts/` directory of this repository.

 See the [official documentation](https://geekfunklabs.github.io/fluidpatcher) for full details.